-Samsung Galaxy S10 Price in Pakistan After PTA Increased TAX
+Samsung Galaxy S10 Price in Pakistan After PTA Increased Tax

 Samsung Galaxy S10 Price in Pakistan

-In Pakistan, the Samsung Galaxy S10 costs PKR 139,999.
-In US dollars, it costs $ 907.
-The smartphone has 8GB of RAM and up to 512GB of internal storage.
-The phones run Android 9 Pie and are powered by the Exynos 9820 processor.
-The phone boasts a triple camera arrangement on the back and a single 10MP selfie camera on the front.
-The handset has a battery capacity of 3,400mAh.
+The Samsung Galaxy S10 costs PKR 139,999 in Pakistan.
+It costs $ 907 in US dollars.
+The smartphone has 8GB of RAM memory and up to 512GB of internal storage.
+The phones run Android 9 Pie and are powered by the Exynos 9820 chip-set.
+The device sports a triple rear camera arrangement and a single front-facing 10MP camera.
+The handset is powered by a 3,400mAh battery.

 PTA Mobile Tax List 2022: Tax to Register your Samsung Galaxy S10